-Here and now, as we begin a period of many 50th Anniversaries approaching, the KHS will be making this history accessible to the public, to show the significance of these events, in interpreting the very interesting, development, and history of the commercial Ord River Irrigation Area.
+Here and now, as we commemorate these Anniversaries approaching, the KHS will be making this history accessible to the public, to show the significance of these events, in interpreting the very interesting, development, and history of the Ord River Irrigation Area.

 Whether you are an individual, family, organization or business, and have records of significance to the history of the Ord, please consider their future preservation, in the Kununurra Historical Society purpose built Archive facility.
 It is of great importance to preserve Kununurra's history, with an ever transient population, the KHS is actively seeking to collect, original or digital photographic collections, and documents, of significance to this history, from past, present and future residents.
 If you know of records that should be preserved for the future, please Contact KHS.